dmansell03/Digital-Narratives-Interpretation-Curation-in-Visual-Media-Syllabus/narrativesstorytellingcuration.md

 - **Email:** knavaroli@knights.ucf.edu; noemin@knights.ucf.edu; dmansell03@knights.ucf.edu
 - **Office:** Zoom; Wednesday 2:00 - 5:00 PM
 - **Course Meeting:** Asynchronous Online

+## Course Description

+This course focuses on using web-based tools on understanding ways in which curation can be used to shape narrative storytelling that influences our perception and consumption of narratives.
+Curation can be defined as “a action or process of selecting, analyzing, organizing, and sorting content in a collection and presenting in meaningful around a centralized theme.”
+Curation can be used to hold the narrative framework structure of a story together for listeners, viewers, or readers.
+By the use of web-based tools we can further examine the production, distribution, and consumption of these narratives towards an audience.
+The assignments throughout the course are structured to promote open-source digital resources, and help students broaden their understanding of curatorial work.

 ## Readings
 <i>Rogue Archives: Digital Cultural Memory and Media Fandom</i> by Abigail DeKosnik